peteroupc/peteroupc.github.io/randomgendoc.md

      |      By default, `n` is 1.
      |
      |  integers_from_u01(self, u01, pmf)
-     |      Transforms one or more random numbers into numbers
+     |      Transforms one or more random variates into numbers
      |      (called quantiles) that
      |      follow a discrete distribution, assuming the distribution
      |            produces only integers 0 or greater.
-     |            - `u01` is a list of uniform random numbers, in [0, 1].
+     |            - `u01` is a list of uniform random variates, in [0, 1].
      |            - `pmf` is the probability mass function (PMF)
      |            of the discrete distribution; it takes one parameter and returns,
-     |            for that parameter, the probability that a random number is
+     |            for that parameter, the probability that a random variate is
      |            equal to that parameter (each probability is in the interval [0, 1]).
      |            The area under the PMF must be 1; it
      |            is not enough for the PMF to be correct up to a constant.